Ready to become a pitmaster?

 The George Foreman is one of the simplest yet effective grills to use.
-It portable and only needs to be plugged into an outlet.
+It is portable and only needs to be plugged into an outlet.

-It has two grilling plates which cook food on both sides at once, it also has a temperature range of 350 °F to 400 °F.
+It has two grilling plates that cooks food on both sides at once, it also has a temperature range of 350 °F to 400 °F.

 All you need to do to get started is plug it in and let it preheat for 3-5 minutes.
 Different models have the option to increase or decrease the temperature.
 This knob is situated on the lid.